egg: e-graphs good

 For updates on egg itself, see the changelog.

-Projects using egg
+Projects using egg and e-graphs

-See who's using egg on GitHub and Google Scholar.
+You can also see who's using egg on GitHub and Google Scholar.

 View or edit this site on GitHub.